department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Testing/StagingInstances.md

 You'll see "TERMINAL" as a tab.
 From here, you have access to the console.
 You can run any commands you would in a local terminal here.
 For instance, run `bundle exec rails c` if you'd like to run a rails console.

-open a terminal locally and enter 'mfa' followed by a code from a 2FA tool such as [Authy](https://authy.com/).
-Change into the devops repo dir, and run the SSM script with 'staging' as an argument.
-The script will return a numbered list of available instances.

 ### User Sign In
 You can then fetch an [api token](ApiTokens.md#fetching-api-tokens) and use that token to create either an IAM user session (deprecated):
 ```